How did everything begin?

 billionth billionth billionth part of a second old.

-We can only try and guess as comes to the events occurring
+We can only try and guess as comes to the events

 We cannot claim that science has solved the mystery of the